Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 The polls are great.

-The question is why are we failing?
+The question is, why are we failing?

 Well, I think by looking at how Poland is doing well, we can answer that question anyway.

-In some ways, Poland is already ahead with faster mobile internet, cheaper electricity, and more high speed rail, which is interesting, isn't it?
+In some ways, Poland is already ahead with faster mobile internet, cheaper electricity, and more high-speed rail, which is interesting, isn't it?

-That um even though the cost of living is just very reasonable out there.
+The cost of living is just very reasonable out there.

 It's also worth mentioning as well.

-Um these are um maps of terror attacks.
+These are maps of terror attacks.

 Look at something that they've not had.